Vaskivskyi/docs-asusrouter/docs/guide/faq/README.md

 - If entities became unavailable when AsusRouter was already running, sensors will recover by themself.
 - If entities were unavailable from the AsusRouter load, you would need to manually reload integration.

+## Guest WLAN

+### Support for 5 GHz-2 and 6 GHz guest WLANs

+Development requires a device supporting these frequencies.
+You can support purchase of a device required via donate on [Buy Me a Coffee](https://www.buymeacoffee.com/vaskivskyi/w/2147).

+## Ports

+### 10 Gb/s ports

+10 Gb/s ports are not yet supported by AsusRouter.
+A compatible device is required.

+### DSL ports

+DSL ports are not yet supported by AsusRouter.
+A compatible device is required.

+### SFP+ ports

+SFP+ ports are not yet supported by AsusRouter.
+A compatible device is required.

 ## Router